-Dead Birds: Twenty-four birds have been submitted for testing.
-Ten birds have tested negative and fourteen are pending results.
+Dead Birds: Forty-nine birds have been submitted for testing.
+Thirty-four birds have tested negative, one bird has tested positive from Glenview, and fourteen are pending results.

 Human Cases: There are no reported cases of WNV infection in humans.